 Common Problems with Operating Room Surgical Lights

-We will try our best to cover off the more common problems that we’ve seen over the last several decades, and please keep in mind that some problems may be specific to brands or models, while others are not.
+We will try our best to cover the more common problems that we’ve seen over the last several decades, and please keep in mind that some problems may be specific to brands or models, while others are not.

-Heat from Surgical Lights
+The heat from Surgical Lights

 Just a few years ago, this was a major problem.
 So much, in fact, that you would have to add in the extra cost of heat protection filters when figuring out how much your surgical lights cost.